-Sand swirled on the unpaved road as we headed deep into the California high desert toward the art installation that had people across the country buzzing.
-It was October of 2013, and “Lucid Stead,” the creation of artist Phillip K. Smith III, was situated in Joshua Tree, California, about 45 minutes from Palm Springs.
+Sand swirled on the unpaved road as we headed deep into the California high desert toward a site-specific installation that had contemporary art fans across the country buzzing.
+It was October of 2013, and “Lucid Stead,” the creation of artist Phillip K. Smith III, was situated in Joshua Tree, about 45 minutes from Palm Springs.
 Using an existing 70-year-old homesteader shack as the base, Smith modified the structure with mirrors and LED lights that transformed as the sun set.
 During the day, the mirrors reflected the surrounding environment, while at night the multicolored LED lights in the doorway and windows became the focal point.

 2014 saw Smith’s work take a leap into the cultural phenomenon that is the Coachella Valley Music and Arts Festival, with the installation of “Reflection Field” on the polo fields at the festival.
 “Reflection Field” is a continuation of his examination of color theory, optics, perception, scale and technology, consisting of five freestanding monoliths of light and mirror scaled as large as 18 feet high and 17 feet wide.
 By day, each piece of ‘Reflection Field’ is a mirror reflecting earth and sky (as well as Coachella attendees, iPhones in hand capturing selfies), while at night they become expansive fields of color that blend and layer through echoes of reflection.